Rolex46/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a script that displays the third line of the file iacta
+7. It is a good file that cuts iron without making a noise